Holy Cow By D.I. Jolly

-He took the assist and standing put his hand on his heart.
+He took the hand up, then put his hand on his heart.

 “I probably won’t live as long, but I think I’m alright now.”

 His comment drew another smile, but the conversation slipped between them with neither managing to catch it before it hit the ground, leaving behind an awkward silence.
 In the same moment that they realised she was just quietly standing in his doorway, the stairwell lights clicked off, and Douglas proving his fortitude once again jumped and said.